LeOndaz/qfilters.js/README.md

 # qfilters

-Handle filters with ease in query params.
+Handle filters with ease in query params. qfilters handles parsing params to objects you can work with.

+The docs is not yet finished, but you can check the tests for now.
+Extending the interface will be available once this reaches a stable version.
+For now, all the interface is private till decided on a stable interface.

 ## Installation